High School

 Prerequisites: None

-0.50 Esports: History of Video Games Electives Computer Science None
+0.50 Cyber Security Electives Computer Science None

 Prerequisites: None